What is a Stored Procedure?

 I feel that stored procedures have their place.
-I’ve put together some extensive applications and have used stored procedures for all the CRUD operations.
-I think that using stored procedures to insert and modify data is a really good idea.
+I’ve put together some extensive applications and have used them for all the CRUD operations.
+I think that using stored procedures to insert and change data is a really good idea.

 I’ve seen that the systems I wrote that extensively used stored procedure passed security tests and were less prone to raise vulnerability testing issues.

 However, even in these applications I found that you can’t solve all your problems using SPROCS!